Why Are Vegetable Oils in My Coffee Creamer?

 Vegetable oils are not the same as veggies.
 While vegetables are fairly uncontroversial and considered good for you, vegetable oils are not.

-Most vegetable oils are not only heavily processed, but are also high in the inflammatory omega-6 fatty acid linoleic acid, which is harmful when consumed in excess.
+The problem with most vegetable oils is their sky-high omega-6 fatty acid content (linoleic acid), which is harmful when consumed in excess.
 Here are just a few of the health concerns that have been linked to excess linoleic acid consumption:

 Chronic inflammation.
 When consumed in high quantities, linoleic acid promotes inflammation in the body, which in turn is linked to autoimmune disease, cognitive decline, and chronic pain disorders [*].